julianperrott/WowClassicGrindBot/README.md

 | BloodElf |
 | Draenei |

+#### Spell requirements

+If a given `Spell id` or `Spell name` must be known by the player then you can use this requirement.
+Useful to determine when the given `Spell` is exists in the spellbook.

+It has the format Spell:[`name` or `id`].
+The `name` only works with the English client name.

+e.g.
+* "Spell:687 - Must have know the given `spell id` https://classic.wowhead.com/item=687
+* "Spell:Demon Skin" - Must not know the given `spell name`
+* "not Spell:702" - Must have know the given `spell id` https://classic.wowhead.com/item=702
+* "not Spell:Curse of Weakness"- Must have not know the given `spell name`

+#### Talent requirements

+If a given `Talent` must be known by the player then you can use this requirement.
+Useful to determine when the given `Talent` is learned.

+It has the format Talent:[`name`].
+The `name` only works with the English client name.

+e.g.
+* "Talent:Improved Corruption" - Must not know the given `talent name`
+* "not Talent:Suppression"- Must have not know the given `spell name`

 #### Buff / Debuff

 Allow requirements about what buffs you have or the target has to be evaluated.